Road trip around Tuscany: the ultimate 3-day itinerary!

 Save this on Pinterest for later!

 Driving along its rolling hills and curvy roads, passing by medieval villages and infinite vineyards, will probably be one of the most scenic moments you have ever experienced.
 Of course, you will first need a car for this!
 The region being less visited, the trains are very limited, and having a car is a must-do anyway to explore properly.
 If you don’t come with your own, I would recommend you to rent one in advance.
-My two favorites comparators are Autoescape and Carigami.
+My favorite comparator is Rentalcars.
 They allow you to find the best deal and secure it for later.
 Also be sure to ask the rental company beforehand if you need an international driving license in case you are not European.
 Once done, take your dream car and be ready to hit the road!

 48h of road trip in Tuscany – divided into 3 days